Correspondence between factorability and normalisation in monoids: Factorability structures

 \subsection{Local factorability structure}

-There is an alternative definition of factorability, due to Moritz Rodenhausen.
-In order to resolve an issue detected in the original definition (to be addressed in the next subsection), we introduce the following notation.
+There is an alternative definition of factorability by use of the notion of local factorability, due to Moritz Rodenhausen.
+In order to resolve an issue detected in the original definition of local factorability (to be addressed in the next subsection), we introduce the following notation.